 The Home Office has also stated that in-person compliance audits will be resuming imminently.
 Compliance officers will follow advice from Public Health England regarding the wearing of Personal Protective Equipment (PPE) and maintaining social distancing.
 Further to this, officers will adhere to the COVID-19 preventative measures that individual sponsors have put in place.

 If you’re concerned about how the forthcoming points-based immigration system will affect the way you recruit overseas nationals, get in contact with our client care team today on 0333 305 9375.
+We have advice appointments available at our offices across the UK, located in areas including London, Birmingham and Manchester.

 UK Sponsors have been urged to carry out mock audits prior to the submission of their renewal application so that any potential compliance issues can be ironed out.
 [Image: Unsplash]